Cyrix126/gupaxx/DIFFERENCES.md

 The rendering of the benchmark table and of console outputs were calculating every line at the same time.
 Now it only renders what you see.
 It is a significant improvement for your processor, and you can feel the difference if it is not very powerful.

-Updates from Gupaxx do not retrieve XMRig and P2Pool from upstream anymore, but use versions in the bundled version.
+Updates from Gupaxx does not retrieve xmrig and p2pool from upstream anymore, but use versions in the bundled version.
 This modification prevent bad surprise (see [#3](https://github.com/Cyrix126/gupaxx/issues/3)).

-It also allows advanced users to use your their own version of P2Pool and XMRig.The standalone version of Gupaxx will not replace them.
+It also allows advanced users to use your their own version of p2pool and xmrig.The standalone version of Gupaxx will not replace them.

 ## Security
 With the upgrade of dependencies, cargo audit shows no more warnings for Gupaxx. (instead of 5 vulnerabilities and 4 allowed warnings for Gupax.)